vicentedealencar/react-pdv-example-reactxp/README.md

 ### Building for Web

 - Run `npm run web-watch`.
 This compiles the TypeScript code and recompiles it whenever any files are changed.
-- Open `index.html` in your browser to view the result.
+- Then `index.html` will open in your browser to view the result.

 ### Building for React Native

-- Run `npm run rn-watch`.
+- Run `npm run rn`.
 This compiles the TypeScript code and recompiles it whenever any files are changed.
-- In another command prompt run `npm start`.
-This starts the React Native Packager.
+- And then it starts the React Native Packager.
 - Use Xcode or Android Studio to build and deploy the native app code just like you would with any other React Native project.